Skip to main content

 • Bladder stones can be a significant problem for dogs.
 Bladder stones set the stage for chronic urinary tract infection, and some bladder stones (struvites) grow more quickly if the dog already has a urinary tract infection.
 Diet selection can play a role, and it is important to follow your veterinarian’s recommendations to prevent recurrence.

 • In North America, obesity is the most common preventable disease in dogs.
-Almost 50% of domestic dogs are overweight.
-Scientific evidence now reveals that fat tissue is biologically active; it secretes inflammatory hormones and creates oxidative stress on the body's tissues, both of which contribute to many diseases and decreased quality of life.
-Treating obesity as a chronic, low-level inflammatory condition is the new approach.
+Almost 60% of domestic dogs are overweight.
+Scientific evidence now shows that fat tissue is not benign; it actively secretes inflammatory hormones and creates oxidative stress, both of which contribute to increased risks for several diseases, as well as a decreased quality of life.
+Treating obesity as a chronic, inflammatory condition means regular veterinary assessments and strict attention to portion control.

 • Obesity is the most common problem in dogs in North America and leads to an increased risk of diabetes mellitus, heart disease, and several types of cancer.
 Extra body fat causes increased inflammation associated with osteoarthritis.
 Reducing inflammation and pain can help an overweight dog to regain activity, which in turn can lead to more appropriate weight loss.
 Obesity can be prevented or reversed when dog owners are aware of calorie intake, body condition, and exercise.